First Something Better

 - They are for small loan amounts.

 Most loans are for just a few hundred dollars and almost never over $1000.
-The dollar amount of the loan is limited by the stat in which you live.
-Every state that allows payday loans sets their own limit on what can be borrowed.
+The dollar amount of the loan is limited by the state in which you live.
+Having said that, most loans are for 300 dollars on average.

 - Loans are repaid all at once.
 Most of these loans are to be repaid in one lump sum in just a few weeks.
 This is where the payday comes from in the name as they are meant to be repaid when you get paid again.